How can a lawyer help me with an employment contract?

 Cascading clauses contain a series of overlapping restraints.
 For example, a clause might intent to restrict an employee from working for competitors for 12 months, or if that is unenforceable, for 3 months.
 So if the court finds a 12-month restraint unenforceable, the employer may still be able to rely on the 3-month restraint.

-It’s important to get advice on a cascading restraint clause.
+It’s important to get advice from an employment lawyer on a cascading restraint clause.
 The clause still needs to operate effectively with the severed clause missing.
 A few words here or there could be the difference between an onerous restriction on your future and an unenforceable clause.

 Enforcing a restraint of trade clause